Bayesian framework to infer the Hubble constant from the cross-correlation of individual gravitational wave events with galaxies: Methodology

 In this section, we describe the methodology to utilize the cross-correlation between individual GW events and galaxy catalogs to constrain the Hubble constant.
 The spatial clustering between galaxies and GW events, separated by the comoving distance $\bfr$, can be characterized by the $3$D cross-correlation function, $\xi_{\rm gw, g}(\bfr)$, given by

 where $\bfx$ represents the location of GW sources; $\delta_{\rm gw}$ and $\delta_{\rm g}$ denote the overdensity of the GW source distribution and the galaxy distribution, respectively.
 As the Universe is assumed to be isotropic, the cross-correlation function depends on the scalar distance $r=\abs{\bfr}$.
-Since GW events and galaxies are tracers of the same underlying matter distribution, both GW overdensity and galaxy overdensity are related to the matter overdensity $\delta_{m}$ on large scales as,
+Since GW events and galaxies are tracers of the same underlying matter distribution, both GW overdensity and galaxy overdensity are related to the matter overdensity $\delta_{m}$ on large scales as

 Here, the proportionality constants $b_{\rm g}$ and $b_{\rm gw}$ are the linear biases of the population of galaxies and GW sources with respect to the matter distribution, respectively.
 A bias of unity would imply that the observed population follows the underlying matter distribution.
 In general, the bias parameters depend on different properties of the sources.
-The dependence of galaxy bias on redshift can be estimated from the measurement of auto-correlation functions of galaxies in a given redshift slice with themselves.
+The dependence of galaxy bias on redshift can be estimated from the measurement of autocorrelation functions of galaxies in a given redshift slice with themselves.
 The redshift-dependent GW bias needs to be assumed a parametric form and be marginalized over those parameters (see Ref.~\cite{Mukherjee:2020hyn}).

-The cross-correlation function $\xigwg$, defined in Eq.~\ref{eq:xi_def} can be written as,
+The cross-correlation function $\xigwg$, defined in Eq.~\eqref{eq:xi_def} can be written as,

-Here, $\xim$ is the non-linear matter power spectrum~\cite{Takahashi:2012em}, which we compute under the assumption of the standard \LCDM model of cosmology.
+Here, $\xim$ is the nonlinear matter power spectrum~\cite{Takahashi:2012em}, which we compute under the assumption of the standard \LCDM model of cosmology.
 In the flat \LCDM Universe, the luminosity distance $d_{L}$ is related to the redshift $z$ as follows:

 Here, $d_{c}$ denotes the comoving distance, and $H(z)$ is the Hubble parameter, expressed in terms of the Hubble constant $H_{0}$ and matter density parameter $\Omega_{m}$ as:

 Since the correlation function $\xigwg(r)$ quantifies the excess probability over a random Poisson distribution of finding a galaxy in a volume element $dV$, which is separated by a comoving distance $\bfr$ from a GW event located at position $\bfx$, we have